 Josiah’s Golden Pens

 As a side note, I also wanted to mention another pen-related phase of Josiah Hayden’s amazing life.
-After Josiah sold off his steel pen business to the Thayer brothers, he joined with Rollin L. Dawson of Syrachuse, N.Y. and began to make gold pens at the old steel pen factory.
-He continued this until 1848 when he sold the business to three locals who had worked with him in his various businesses.
+After Josiah sold off his steel pen business to the Thayer brothers, he joined with Rollin L. Dawson of Syracuse, N.Y. and began to make gold pens at the old steel pen factory.
+He continued this until 1848 when he sold the business to Dawson and two locals who had worked with him in his various businesses.

 Dawson, Warren & Hyde manufactured gold pens and eventually pen and pencil cases, pen holders and fine jewelry from 1848 until at least the 1860’s.
 In 1855, Massachusetts took inventory of the various industries doing business in the state.
 In Boston there were two gold pen manufacturers and the previous year they had made 6,500 pens with a capital investment of $3,500 and employed 6 people.